swcarpentry/DEPRECATED-bc/teaching/01-intro.md

 novices don't yet have the right conceptual categories for what they're learning, so they are putting new knowledge into old boxes, and those boxes are the wrong ones for this domain.
-Everyone who has taught novices has seen first-hand that their questions often don't make sense;
+Everyone who has taught novices has seen this first-hand: their questions often don't make sense because they've put what they know into the wrong boxes.

-this is the reason.
+As mentioned above,
+the key difference between competent practitioners and experts isn't that the latter know more facts: it's that there are many more linkages *between* facts in an expert's mind.
+If we imagine the brain storing knowledge as a graph (which it emphatically doesn't, but it's a useful metaphor), then the expert's graph is much more densely connected than that of someone who's "merely competent".
+As a result,
+the expert is able to jump directly from A to E when a competent practitioner would have to reason her way through B, C, and D.

+This three-stage model has several implications for teaching.
-As an example of this idea's practical implications, our introduction to the Unix shell only introduces 15 commands in two and a half hours.
+As an example of the first,
+our introduction to the Unix shell only introduces 15 commands in two and a half hours.
 Ten minutes per command may seem glacially slow, but that's because our real goal is